ZeldaFan0225/AI_Horde_Discord/config.md

 `*6` This option must be set to false, leaving it blank will default it to true
 `*7` EXPERIMENTAL OPTION, ENABLE AT YOUR OWN RISK
 `*8` For example (((test))) will be automatically converted to (test:1.3)
+`*9` Uses an encryption key only known to you to encrypt the users tokens.
+This is recommended to increase security.
+Enabling this option may have an impact on speed.